 French cuisine and cooking techniques are no stranger to bay leaves.
-Their bitter, aromatic flavor is essential in rich sauces, like the classic bechamel.
-Bay leaves help form the quintessential bouquet garni—a tied bundle of herbs, typically thyme springs, rosemary, parsley, and chervil.
+Their bitter, aromatic flavor is essential in rich sauces, like the classic béchamel.
+Bay leaves help form the quintessential bouquet garnish —a tied bundle of herbs, typically thyme sprigs, rosemary, parsley, and chervil.
 This is meant to simmer with other ingredients and can easily be removed later.
-If you take half an onion and stab a bay leaf into it with a couple cloves, you wind up with an oignon piqué.
+If you take half an onion and stab a bay leaf into it with a couple cloves, you wind up with an onion piqué.
 Simmer this “onion pique” into cream sauces and clear broths to add rich flavors without affecting color or texture.

 Bay leaves can also be used in recipes that aren’t liquid, especially roasted fingerling potatoes.
 Toss potatoes in olive oil, salt, and freshly ground pepper.
 Add them to a shallow roasting pan with a few gently cracked bay leaves before covering with parchment paper and foil.
 Roast in the oven until potatoes are tender.
 The outside of the potatoes will take on the scent of the bay leaves, delivering an interesting depth of flavor.